pholser/junit-quickcheck/README.md

 #### Supported types

-Out of the box (core + generators), junit-quickcheck recognizes theory parameters of the following types:
+Out of the box (core + generators), junit-quickcheck recognizes property parameters of the following types:

 * all Java primitives and primitive wrappers